motionharvest/VectorScrolling/readme.md

-RenderFarm v3
+Control, control, control
 ==============================
-It has been determined that there are 6 conditions for start positions and end positions from which elements can animate from and to.

-DOM elements heights are looked at in percentages.
-Each DOM element is 100% tall.

-The screen is also seen as a percentage.
-No matter the window size, it is considered 100% tall.
-With that in mind, the "TOP" is 0% and the "BOTTOM" is 100%.
+I have determined that there are 5 different ways that you might need control your scrolling animations.
+Look at the visual aid below.

-The 6 Element Positions
+The 5 Element Positions
 ---
+Since I'm a creative technologist this description of how it works is most likely going to be complicated.
+You target any of your elements and think about when it comes into view.
+Does the animation start as it comes into view, or does the animation wait until the entire element is on the screen?
+This whole system is based on percentages.
+The elements you target will have a point which activates the animation, and another point which deactivates it.

-Each element you target will have a point which activates it, and another point which deactivates it.
-They are considered active when `what percentage of the element's height` is `less than what percentage of the screen's height` and vice-versa for deactivating.
-Here are the 6 element positions for activation and deactivation.
+The logic here is to active when `what percentage of your element's height` is `less than what percentage of the screen's height` and vice-versa for deactivating.
+Confusing, i know.
+Here are the 6 element positions for activation and deactivation, and a handy graphic for explaining them.

  1. Activate when 0% is at 100%, deactivate when 100% is at 0%.
  2. Activate when 100% is at 100%, deactivate when 0% is at 0%.
  3. Activate when 0% is at 0%, deactivate when 100% is at 100%.
  4. Activate when 0% is at 0%, deactivate when 100% is at 0%.
  5. Activate when 0% is at 100%, deactivate when 100% is at 100%.
- 6. Activate when x% is at x%, deactivate when x% is at x%

 ![](README/howtofarm.jpg)

 Here is how you use it.
 --
+#### Control a GSAP Timeline Animation ####
+    var vs = require('vectorscroll');
+    var elem = document.getElementById("#myTarget");

+	vs(elem, myGSAPTimeline);

-#### Detect on-screen and off-screen ####
+#### Customize the Scroll Condition ####

-    $('#selector').addPiggy({
+    var vs = require('vectorscroll');
+    var elem = document.getElementById("#myTarget");

+	vs(elem, {
+		consition: 2,
+		timeline: myGSAPTimeline
+	});

+#### Advanced - Condition 6 - Custom Everything ####
+    var vs = require('vectorscroll');
+    var elem = document.getElementById("#myTarget");

+	vs(elem, {
+		consition: 6,
 		start: {
-			when: "0%",
+			when: "25%",
 			is: "100%",
+			vals: {
+				step: 0
+			},
 			call: function(){
+				console.log("this element has entered the start condition");
 			}
 		},
 		end: {
-			when: "100%",
+			when: "75%",
-			at: "0%",
+			is: "0%",
+			vals: {
+				step: 255
+			},
 			call: function(){
+				console.log("this element has left the end condition");
 			}
+		},
+		scroll: function(vals) {
+			console.log(vals);
+			// returns vals object with properties at their percentage through the states.
 		}
 	});

-Select your element, specify the points that activate and deactivate it, and use the `call` method to take action on it.

-#### Animate While Scrolling ####

-    $('#selector').addPiggy({
+Power Options
+---
+If you look at condition 6, you'll notice a bunch of options.
+These are available for all of the above examples.
+You can leverage the time-saving features with the default condition, but also react when the element is within the condition's range.

+	var vs = require('vectorscroll');
+    var elem = document.getElementById("#myTarget");

+	vs(elem, {
 		start: {
-			when: "0%",
-			is: "100%",
 			vals: {
-				x: 0
+				miles: 100
 			}
 		},
 		end: {
-			when: "100%",
-			at: "0%",
 			vals: {
-				x: 50
+				miles: 200
 			}
 		},
-		scroll: function(vals){
+		scroll: function(vals) {
+			console.log(vals)
 		}
 	});

-`scroll` is triggered when the element is on the screen and the user scrolls.
-An object is passed as an argument to the `scroll` method containing any properties you've specified inside of `start.vals` and `end.vals` as calculated to the  proportion of the distance between their values depending on the percentage of where your element is between the `start` and `end` values.
+Have fun
+---
+I've been building this for a long time.
+ScrollMagic.io has it's own approach, and has a huge user-base.
+I think it can even do the GSAP Timeline control stuff that this library does.
+So this is just another way to do it.
+Id love to hear your thoughts on it.